jmcintyre24/Graphics-II-Course-Project/README.md

 - [x] Manually Adjustable near- and far- clip-planes.
 - [x] Proceduraly Created Geometry done in Geometry Shader. *(Borderline/Unsure Implemented a geometry shader that uses the existing mesh and creates smaller versions and 'spilt' versions to generate cheap rocks procedurally.)*
 - [x] Vertex Shader Wave.
 (Modified vertex grid base don sine wave.)
+- [x] Render to Texture.
+(Rendering out an offscreen scene to a texture on a 3D object.)